SpacesOfPlay/minc-dev/LANGUAGE.md

 The values are runtime-agnostic; adapters map them to their own per-uniform type system (sokol's `sg_uniform_type` uses the same numbers). `import shader;` exposes a `ShaderUType` enum with these constants for code that walks the descriptors.

+An array field carries its element type in `type_kind` and its length in `array_count`, which is 1 for every other field. std140 pads array elements to 16 bytes, so an array field must be `float4`, `int4`, `uint4`, or `float4x4`.
-Limitation: nested structs in `@uniform` structs are rejected;
-flatten to scalar/vector/matrix fields.
+Limitation: nested structs in `@uniform` structs are rejected; flatten to scalar, vector, matrix, or array fields.

 `ShaderMeta.bindings` points at a flat array of `ShaderBinding` (one entry per `@texture` / `@sampler` / `@storage` / `@buffer` / `@rwbuffer` parameter, in